gracefullight/gracefullight.github.io/blog/2025/09/02/introduction-to-ai-005.md

 - New information enters the memory by adding updates.
   - the gradient expressions do not accumulate multiplicatively over time.
 - include **gating units**: vectors control the flow of information in the LSTM, elementwise multiplication of the corresponding information vector.
+- a type of RNN designed to overcome vanishing gradient.
+- use gates (input, forget, output) to control information flow.
+- Capable of learning long-term dependencies.
+- Widely used in NLP, speech recognition, and time series forecasting.

 ### Gates in LSTM